 These are San Xulián de Lardeiros, a church located in the municipality of O Pino, and the hermitage of Santa Eufemia e San Mateo in Vilouchada, located in Trazo.
 They are two constructions that share the popular nickname of “cathedral of the mountain” and several other elements that make them places worth visiting.
 In both cases, this informal title has its origin in the fact of presenting dimensions and aesthetic characteristics that are not usual for the rural environment in which they are found.

 There are those who point out that it was the historian Eugenio Carré who coined the term of mountain cathedral for the chapel of Santa Eufemia and San Mateo de Vilouchada and the truth is that whoever approaches there amaze when he begins to glimpse it among the oaks.
-The building, in a neoclassical style, was built in the 19th century and their most characteristic elements are the triangular pediment that presides its facade, the monumental staircase that takes us to its door and the octagonal dome that crowns the cross.
+The building, in a neoclassical style, was built in the 18th century with later additions in the 19th and 20th centuries and their most characteristic elements are the triangular pediment that presides its facade, the monumental staircase that takes us to its door and the octagonal dome that crowns the cross.

 The oak grove that surrounds the church not only provides a beautiful setting, but also serves as an ideal setting for the pilgrimages that take place twice a year in honor of the saints to whom the temple is dedicated: on September 16th, with reason for Santa Eufemia, and only a few days later, on the 21st, by San Mateo.
 They are two days in which the religious cult coexists with the festive atmosphere, music, dance and with a couple of rituals related to other elements that are in its vicinity: The cross is part of the procession route and the source and the Hips Stone are a common place of visit for those who want to overcome rheumatism or sterility.